FanGraphs x MLBTR for Free Agent Dollar/WAR value

 The Nationals won 71-games last year with a flawed roster.
 They achieved addition by subtraction by bringing up their young top prospects like James Wood and Dylan Crews, and the Nats pitching was much better than expected — even though the defense was bottom-5 in baseball.

 You would think the formula to win much more than 71-games would be to improve the defense, add some power in the middle of the lineup, and add some veteran arms for depth.
+Just adding players is not fully cumulative to the team WAR if they are replacing positive WAR players.
 Adding 10.0 WAR should take this team well beyond 81-wins if you believe the rest of the roster could win more than 71-games.